Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 When sending a notification through Altinn the sender can provide the contact details (email or SMS).
-In addition to this, Altinn uses a set of registries to retrieve the contact details if noen have been provided by the sender.
+In addition to this, Altinn uses a set of registries to retrieve the contact details if none have been provided by the sender.

 __The common contact register (Kontakt- og reservasjonsregisteret)__